e-truman/functions/README.md

-I practiced writing JavaScript finctions in these exercises.
+I practiced writing JavaScript functions in these exercises.